 Wet your hair until it is soaked all the way through, like seriously sopping wet.
 This can take a minute or two so don’t be afraid to get your hands in there and help the water to completely soak all your hair.
 You want to make sure that even the hard to reach spots like the back of your hair get wet, too.

 Different shampoos are created with different hair types in mind.
 Using the wrong one can lead to curly hair looking frizzy and thin hair looking flat.
-For instance, if you have dry hair look for a moisturizing shampoo, like the Clear Hydration Fix Shampoo.
-For oily hair you may need to use a clarifying shampoo like the Suave Essentials Daily Clarifying Shampoo regularly to keep your hair clean.
+For instance, if you have dry hair look for a moisturizing shampoo and conditioner, like TIGI Copyright Custom Care Moisture Shampoo and Conditioner.

 4. Shampoo portion control.